ClusterFights/MunchMan/Level_4_Blinky/README.md

 * Experiment with the -Os optimization flag.
 * Switch from RPI 3 Model B to RPI Model B+
 * Expand parallel bus to 16-bits.
+* Switch to shielded cable between RPI and FPGA.
 * Disregard sending strings that contain newlines.
 * Sort manifest by files size in ascending order.